shatners-bassoon/JOSS_test/README.md

 > The program must be run with `sudo` to interface with the USB-connected potentiostat hardware.

+## Documentation

+For a detailed description of the software's structure and usage, please refer to the [User and Developer Guide](User_and_Developer_Guide.pdf).
+This document is intended to assist users and developers who wish to understand, modify, or extend the code.

 ## License

 This project is licensed under the [GNU General Public License v3.0](LICENSE).